 “Great,” Salvodor shrugged.
 “Good luck with that.
 I’ll be sure to attend your funeral.
 Load up, we’re late.”

-Wyatt moved to the rental they’d been using while in town and slung his bag over his shoulder.
+Wyatt moved to the rental they’d been using while in town, retrieved his bag, and slung it over his shoulder.
 He was nervous, worried the change in timeline would mess up the plan to get him out of the transport.
 What if the feds weren’t in place, what if they missed the truck and blamed him for the mistake?
 His gut began to churn and he wondered if he’d created a bigger problem for himself by confiding in his cousin.
 Only time would tell and right now, time was something he didn’t have much of.
 He dropped his bag on the back seat of the pilot car and glanced around.
 The other men were already loaded up and ready to pull out.
 He glanced at Salvodor and waited for the signal.
 Once the boss motioned his way, Wyatt pulled onto the highway headed out of town.
 Clearly, whatever plan Paige had to save him... had failed.
 He was stuck.
 He was going to be arrested with the rest of the group and knowing his father, the man would let him rot there without a second thought.

 The convoy was three miles out of town when trouble hit out of nowhere.
 The group consisted of Wyatt’s pilot car in the lead, the semi and enclosed trailer that contained the expensive cargo in the middle, and Salvodor’s company SUV in the rear.
 They were on I-fifteen, headed southbound when the check engine light on Wyatt’s car started flashing.
 Within seconds, smoke was billowing out of the hood.
 He had no choice, he had to pull over.
 Wyatt signaled and made his slow descent onto the shoulder of the highway.
 The semi followed and Salvodor pulled in behind them.
 The instant he came to a stop, the angry supervisor jumped from his vehicle and stomped his way to Wyatt’s car.